rachfop/takomo-docs/docs/stacks/parameter-resolvers.md

 Parameter resolvers are used to get values for stack parameters at deployment time.
 Each parameter resolver has a name that can be used to refer to it from stack parameters configuration with `resolver` property.

-Takomo logs parameter values when lower logging levels are used.
-When using parameter resolvers, you can prevent this by setting `confidential` property to `true`.
+Takomo outputs parameter values to logs when lower logging levels are used.
+When using parameter resolvers, you can prevent this by setting the `confidential` property to `true`.

 Each parameter resolver can have properties of their own.